rahusingh1/SeleniumAssignment/README.md

-This repo is used for the DevOpsTest assignment.
+This repo is used for the DevTestOps assignment.